ChipmunkWrangler/einmaleins/docs/wiki/Ideas.markdown

 [ToDo](ToDo)

 #Ideas
+* Count three wrong answers as hitting the question mark button, maybe flash the button
+ * Second time an answer is wrong twice, tutorial for question mark
 * Ion stream doesn't look impressive
 * Optimize: don't save all questions every time a question changes -- just the relevant question
 * Make it free and charge for everything above Jupiter.